12 European hostages freed in troubled anglophone Cameroon

 Douala (AFP) - Twelve European tourists have been freed after being taken hostage in western Cameroon, where anglophone militants are campaigning for an independent state, the government said on Wednesday.

-The group of seven Swiss and five Italians "were taken hostage by a band of armed terrorists" in the Southwest Region before being rescued by troops on Monday in a "special operation," the communications ministry said in a statement.
+The group, comprising seven Swiss and five Italians, "were taken hostage by a band of armed terrorists" in the Nguti area of the Southwest Region before being rescued by troops on Monday in a "special operation," the communications ministry said in a statement.

 Separately, six municipal councillors in the neighbouring Northwest Region -- another seat of anglophone unrest -- were also released in operations that saw "tens of assailants neutralised, huge stocks of weapons and ammunitions as well as large quantities of drug(s) seized," it said.